BenasJasilionis/tech201-jenkins/README.md

 6) Name the key, with the same name as your file
 7) Paste the key into the `Key` box
 8) Click `Add key`
-## Creating a link between a Github repository and Jenkins- Configure jenkins
+## Creating a link between a Github repository and Jenkins- Configure jenkins - job 1
 1) Log in to Jenkins
 2) Click `New Item`
 3) Create a `Freestyle` job
-4) Optionally add a description, e.g. tes CI, github https, ssh key
+4) Optionally add a description, e.g. test CI, github https, ssh key
 5) Tick `Discard old builds`
 6) `Max # of builds to keep` enter 3
 7) Tick `Github project`